EthenStrine/site/_posts/2019-04-11-percyshelly.md

 I 8 - *simile* - good image here - seeds in their "grave"
 I 12 - *contrasts* with the colours of "pestilence-stricken" leaves of earlier.
 I 14 - *paradox* - the wind as both destroyer and creator because it tears off the leaves causing them to decay - it is only by the wind's power that seeds reach the ground to take root.
+II 23-25 - *imagery* - death imagery continues with "dying year" and "sepulcher"
+I 28 - *imagery* - "black rain," "fire," "hail" suggest violent, destructive scene.
+II 29-31 - *personification* - the force of the West Wind continues - it now disturbs the peaceful slumber of the sea.